jacobwarduk/blog/site/content/section/now.md

  - Yatton, Bristol, UK.

 ### 🚗 Driving
-Considering the amount of driving I do, I thought it was about time to upgrade my ride.
+Considering the amount of driving I do, I thought it was about time to upgrade my ride last week.

  - Mercedes-Benz A220 CDI AMG Sport